-OA 101 Beginning Keyboarding (3) Students will learn the touch system of keyboarding and will develop accuracy, rhythm, and speed.
+OA 101 Beginning Keyboarding (3 credits) Students will learn the touch system of keyboarding and will develop accuracy, rhythm, and speed.
+Required for OA 150, 201; SE 313.
 Fall, Spring.

-OA 150 Keyboarding Speed/Accuracy Development (1) Prereq.: OA 101, or satisfactory performance on keyboarding placement exam.
+OA 150 Keyboarding Speed/Accuracy Development (1 credit) Prereq.: OA 101, or satisfactory performance on keyboarding placement exam.
 Students will improve their speed and accuracy in keyboarding skills by (a) learning correct keyboarding techniques, (b) completing individualized speed and accuracy assignments, and (c) measuring personal achievement through weekly 5-minute timed writings.
+Required for OA 201, 250, 301.
 Fall, Spring.

-OA 201 Intermediate Keyboarding (4) Prereq.: CS 101; and at least "C-" in OA 101 or 150, or satisfactory performance on keyboarding placement exam.
+OA 201 Intermediate Keyboarding (4 credits) Prereq.: CS 101; and at least "C-" in OA 101 or 150, or satisfactory performance on keyboarding placement exam.
 In addition to increasing keyboarding speed and accuracy, the student will develop skill in proofreading documents and will efficiently produce business letters, reports, and tables in mailable form using Microsoft Word.
 Foundational document design concepts are also discussed.
 Meets 5 hours a week.
+Required for OA 250, 301, 341, 411; SE 313.
 Fall, Spring.

-OA 210 Records Management (2) This course covers alphabetic, subject, numeric, and geographic filing systems and methods using ARMA rules.
+OA 210 Records Management (2 credits) This course covers alphabetic, subject, numeric, and geographic filing systems and methods using ARMA rules.
 The life cycle of a record is presented with special emphasis on records retention and charge-out procedures.
 Students apply the steps to processing correspondence for each filing method while completing a simulation using these systems.
 Fall, Spring.

-OA 213 Survey of Accounting (3) Students will learn a practical approach to preparing journal entries, adjusting entries, closing entries, and formal financial statements along with banking procedures and control of cash.
+OA 213 Survey of Accounting (3 credits) Students will learn a practical approach to preparing journal entries, adjusting entries, closing entries, and formal financial statements along with banking procedures and control of cash.
 Ten-key skills are developed.
+Required for OA 214.
 Fall.

-OA 214 Survey of Accounting (3) Prereq.: At least "C-" in AC 231 or OA 213.
+OA 214 Survey of Accounting (3 credits) Prereq.: At least "C-" in AC 231 or OA 213.
 Students will learn special journals (including cash receipts, cash payments, sales, and purchases) and payroll accounting in service enterprises.
 Sample office situations with accounting software provide a practical approach to bookkeeping.
 Ten-key skills are developed.
+Required for BA 317.
 Spring.

-OA 221 Anatomical Terminology I (3) The student will demonstrate basic knowledge of biology and its terminology as it relates to the medical profession.
+OA 221 Anatomical Terminology I (3 credits) The student will demonstrate basic knowledge of biology and its terminology as it relates to the medical profession.
 Special emphasis is given to the spelling, pronunciation, and definition of terminology, including related pharmacological terms.
 Students will also learn to use combining forms, prefixes, and suffixes to identify and build new medical terms.
+Required for OA 222, 324.
 Fall, Spring.

-OA 222 Anatomical Terminology II (3) Prereq.: OA 221.
+OA 222 Anatomical Terminology II (3 credits) Prereq.: OA 221.
 The students will develop a knowledge of anatomy, anatomical terminology, and understanding of the functions of the human body.
 Special emphasis is given to the spelling, pronunciation, and definition of terminology.
+Required for OA 324.
 Spring.

-OA 226 Medical Terminology for the Office Professions (1) The students will learn a basic knowledge of medical terminology limited to the practice of clinical medicine, which deals with the diagnosis and treatment of diseases.
+OA 226 Medical Terminology for the Office Professions (1 credit) The students will learn a basic knowledge of medical terminology limited to the practice of clinical medicine, which deals with the diagnosis and treatment of diseases.
 Special emphasis is given to the medical language commonly used in the history and physical portion of office reports and medical records.
+Required for OA 324.
 Spring.

-OA 250 Keyboarding Speed/Accuracy Development (1) Prereq.: OA 201.
+OA 250 Keyboarding Speed/Accuracy Development (1 credit) Prereq.: OA 201.
 Students will improve their speed and accuracy in keyboarding skills by (a) learning correct keyboarding techniques, (b) completing individualized speed and accuracy assignments, and (c) measuring personal achievement through weekly 5-minute timed writings.
 Fall, Spring.